andrew/ultimate-awesome/README.md

 - [awesome-orgs](https://github.com/beansource/awesome-orgs) - 🥰 List of awesome GitHub organizations.
 - [FreeTools](https://github.com/beNative/FreeTools) - Links to my personal favourite free and open source applications for personal reference.
 - [awesome-finance](https://github.com/brandonhimpfen/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.
-- [awesome-nlp](https://github.com/brandonhimpfen/awesome-nlp) - A curated list of awesome frameworks, libraries, tools, datasets, tutorials, and research papers for Natural Language Processing (NLP).
-This list covers a variety of NLP tasks, from text processing and tokenization to state-of-the-art language models and applications like sentiment analysis and machine translation.
 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
 - [awesome-docker-scout](https://github.com/collabnix/awesome-docker-scout) - A Curated List of Docker Scout Resources.
 - [fucking-awesome-honeypots](https://github.com/Correia-jpv/fucking-awesome-honeypots) - An awesome list of honeypot resources.
 With repository stars⭐ and forks🍴.